stellar/freighter/docs/docs/guide/usingFreighterNode.md

 The second parameter is an optional string that you may pass to indicate what network you’re intending this transaction to be signed on.
 The parameter must be either `PUBLIC` or `TESTNET`.
 If you choose not to pass a param, freighter-api will default to `PUBLIC`.

 This is useful in the case that the user's Freighter is configured to the wrong network.
 Freighter will be able to throw a blocking error message communicating that you intended this transaction to be signed on a different network.

+The third parameter is another optional parameter that gives you the ability to specify which account's signature you’re requesting.
+If Freighter has the public key, it will switch to that account.
+If not, it will alert the user that they do not have the requested account.

 ```javascript
 import {